juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 ### Important things to consider while coding include:
 - Spaces between code and proper indentations improve readability.
 - With the previous point in mind, avoid cramming too much on a single line to maintain readability and traceability in your code (refer to IDE's visual guide for character limit).
 - Use meaningful, descriptive names for variables, functions, and files to avoid any confusion and ambiguity.
-Be sure to keep names as short/clean as possible, excessively long names aren't great either.
+- Be sure to keep names as short/clean as possible, excessively long names aren't great either.
 - _**Prefer clarity over cleverness**_ — code should be self-explanatory and easy for the next person to read/pick up for future versions.
+- EVERYONE is responsible for checking all code, even if they did not write it.
+If one part of the application fails, the entire thing fails.
+- Comments are your best friend.
+Leave helpful comments to explain what's going on or why you implemented something.
+- Feedback is extremely important when it comes to coding in a team.
+If you see areas could be improved, say something and work together to fix it.

 ---